erinhard/Leaflet-Webmapping/README.md

 		"fillOpacity": 0
 	};

-	# Overlaying with a popup and info on hover for my geojson object:
+	//Overlaying with a popup and info on hover for my geojson object://

 	var baseMaps = {
 		"Topographic": OpenTopoMap,